 PRO TIP: Don’t wait until you REALLY have to go.
 Digging a cathole takes a few minutes, and if it feels urgent, your efforts to follow Leave No Trace principles are going to go out the window.

-Step 3: Poop in the Cathole and cover it up
+Step 3: Poop in the Cathole and Cover it Up

-Next, do your business, cover up the poop, and fill in the cathole using your trowel.
+Next, do your business, cover up the poop with dirt, and fill in the cathole using your trowel.
 Be careful not to touch the poop with the trowel, since you don’t want to contaminate your handy tool and the bag you store it in.
 Sometimes I like to put a rock on top of my cathole, so my fellow campers might think twice about digging a hole in the same spot.

 Oh, and don’t forget to hand sanitize once it’s all said and done!

-How to Pack Out Used Toilet Paper
+How to Pack Out Used Toilet Paper When Pooping Outside

-I like to use as little toilet paper as possible to get the job done.
+When pooping outside, I like to use as little toilet paper as possible to get the job done.
 After I wipe, I’ll fold my toilet paper and wrap it once with extra toilet paper.

 If you find yourself having to use a lot of toilet paper, you might want to consider using baby wipes instead of toilet paper or having a wet-wipe for a final wipe.
 On the Pacific Crest Trail, Kim started carrying wipes and realized very quickly the many uses they have.
 If you choose to use wet-wipes, make sure to get the non-scented kind, so you don’t have to worry about putting it in your bear canister at night if you are in bear country.

 Keep in mind, you can also consider using natural resources, like leaves, instead of packing toilet paper.
 This isn’t for everyone.
 On the Pacific Crest Trail, Kim tried to use snow (not sure about that haha) for wiping after hearing rave reviews from trail friends, but found that it left her with a wet tush and more prone to hiker rash.
 Others use leaves or smooth rocks but do be careful that the leaves you choose won’t irritate your skin.
-If you do use rocks or leaves, it is really important that you bury the material with your original cathole.
+If you do use rocks or leaves, it is really important that you bury the material in your original cathole.

 Once you get back to civilization, you simply throw the entire ziplock bag away.